-As mentioned above, Firiplaka Beach lies along the southern coastline on Milos island.
+As mentioned above, Firiplaka Beach lies along the southern coastline on Milos Island.
 From Adamantas to Fyriplaka Beach the drive takes around twenty minutes.

-WHAT TO EXPECT AT FYRIPLAKA MILOS
+WHAT TO EXPECT AT FYRIPLAKA BEACH

 Straw umbrellas line the long stretch of beach at Fyriplaka, which you’ll find is the only means of shade at this location so they tend to get occupied very quickly.
 Best to bring your own beach umbrella if you plan to stay here for a while.

 The most iconic feature at Firiplaka Beach is the enormous rocky outcrop about halfway along the bay.
 There is a natural archway carved into the rock that is possible to swim through.
 The water is only about shoulder height so it’s perfectly safe to go inside the cave for a closer look.

 Apart from this, you can find smaller rock pools and lagoons at one end of Fyriplaka Beach which is ideal for snorkeling.

 Fyriplaka is also a great place to watch the sun go down if you stick around long enough.
 Not a bad way to finish off a full day of beach hopping in Milos!

 Natural cave at Fyriplaka

 Turquoise waters at Fyriplaka Beach

 Ammoudaraki Beach is very much off-the-beaten-path and in my opinion, one of the best beaches on Milos!
 If you’re willing to go the extra mile to visit Ammoudaraki, I guarantee you will have the beach entirely to yourself.